 VHHA members can access our Quick Reference (PDF) for contact information.

-Have almost 780,000 inpatient admissions and over 2 million outpatient visits.
+Have over 781,000 inpatient admissions and 1.9 million outpatient visits annually.

 Offer emergency department care 24 hours a day, 365 days a year through 80 emergency rooms that treat 3.4 million patients annually and serve a vital role as part of regional, state and national disaster or emergency readiness systems.